 - Take advantage of the YouTube “search suggest” feature to help you find titles and search terms to help you rank higher and attract your target audience.

 - End each video with a CTA that gives viewers a reason to come to your website.

 8. Establish Yourself as a Thought Leader on Medium

 In a previous article, we talked about the role of thought leadership in your marketing strategy.
 Medium.com, a platform launched in 2012, has become one of the most popular digital platforms, with more than 153 million monthly unique visitors last year (Similar.Web.com).

 Medium is like Quora; it’s not a passive endeavor.
 You need to publish on a regular schedule and engage with others.
 However, popular Medium articles are making it to the top of SERPs.

 Medium likes to see new content.
 It’s not the place to republish your website content and blog articles.
-If you have a small team or are running your business solo, you might not want to add Medium to your toolbox.
+If you have a small team or run your business solo, you might not want to add Medium to your toolbox.
 But if you have the resources, you can quickly build a following on Medium that can result in thousands of visitors coming to your website.

 Be sure to check out the other articles on this blog for more tips on digital marketing, thought leadership, and brand management.

 And don’t forget to sign up to follow our blog.